AdobeDocs/experience-manager-65.en/help/mobile/phonegap-contentsync.md

 * **path** - Path to the client library's root.
 * **extension** - Type of client library.
 This should be set to either *js* or *css* at the moment.

-* **includeFolders** - Type is an array of strings, and it lets the user specify additional folders to scan in the client library to fetch files (such as custom fonts).

 **assets**

 Collect original renditions of assets.

 * **path** - Path to an asset folder below /content/dam.
-* **renditions** - Type is an array of strings, that lets the user specify which renditions to use instead of the default image.
-The following list summarizes some out-of-the-box renditions but you can also use any rendition created by the workflow:

-    * *original*
-    * *cq5dam.thumbnail.48.48.png*
-    * *cq5dam.thumbnail.319.319.png*
-    * *cq5dam.thumbnail.140.100.png*
-    * *cq5dam.web.1280.1280.png*

 **image** Collect an image.